 OK, maybe not quite that bad.

 However, studies have shown that a pleasing color palette has a positive effect on the human mind.
 Certain color combinations produce a sense of calm or happiness when looked at, while more jarring combinations are upsetting.
+Canva, who is known for their website designing and graphic designing applications, noted that “62%‐90% of a product assessment is based on colors alone, so it’s important to get your brand palette right.”
 There isn’t just one color that will guarantee that your e-commerce site becomes a massive success; in fact, you have a lot of leeway when it comes to what specific colors you’d like.

 Creating a palette around your favorite color is the tricky part, and that’s where color theory comes in.